 Baking from scratch can also be a great zero or low waste family activity.
 Use my Comprehensive Beginner’s Guide to Zero Waste Baking for some ideas about how to reduce waste while baking with your kids.
 Right about now, I think we are all on the lookout for fun ways to enjoy a LOT of time with our kiddos.

 Quality Time Learning a New Skill With An Online Class

 Baking with kids is also just a great way to spend time together.
 Consider doing one of these online Beginner Baking classes or this library of tutorials about all baking and pastries together.
 They are super affordable and really informative.
-(As we endure the effects of the COVID-19 virus, access to their entire class portfolio is free through April 9, 2020!)

 I have taken a couple of them, including one that taught me how to make buttercream frosting for these mini cupcakes and birthday.
 The online classes are taught by professionals and can teach you so much to step up your baking game!

 Admittedly, some baking recipes are fancy and technical, and these are not necessarily the types of recipes to try with kids.
 However, there are plenty of recipes that are simple and perfect to include your kids in the kitchen.

 Here are a few ideas you can try with your kids to create low waste recipes with ingredients you probably already have at home (or could purchase on your next trip to the neighborhood grocery store):